iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/GMRes.md

 Where, the matrix $\widetilde{H}_k$ is $\mathbb{C}^{k + 1, k}$, the matrix should be full rank and the last row should have $h_{k + 1, k}\neq 0$, if not, the algorithm should terminates before $k$.

 To minimizes the quantity, we need to seek for a solution for $y$, therefore $k + 1$ equations, but there are only $k$ variables an over determined system, and there are usually no solution, which means that, the residual will not be zero as long as $h_{k + 1, k}\neq 0$.

+NEXT, we can also go the extra mile and solve for the vector $y$, obtaining a closed form from it.

 ---
 ### **QR Factorizations on Hessenberg**